-- 5.4.4.1 Based on the assessment results, determine whether an improvement plan is needed.
-If necessary, the improvement plan should include: - a.
-A description of the issues identified in the assessment; - b.
+- b.
 In accordance with suggestions that can be referred to in the annex of this Chinese Guidelines; - c.
-The type and level of risk identified; - d.
+The type and level of risk identified (refer to Annex 1); - d.
 Specific measures for improvement actions; - e.
 The timeframe for implementing the improvement plan; - f.
 The department or person in charge of implementing the improvement plan.